Honza-R/PL-REX/README.md

 ## Small Model Structures

-The smaller model (to which the DFT was applied) is available in the `structures_small_model` directories.
+The smaller model (to which the DFT was applied, up to approx. 1000 atoms) is available in the `structures_small_model` directories.
 Note that the small model has been optimized independently and therefore the geometries of the P-L complexes differ from those in the larger model.
+These structures, together with the DFT interaction energies computed on them, are also available as a predefined [dataset in the Cuby framework](http://cuby4.molecular.cz/dataset_pl-rex_1k.html).

 ## Crystal structures